European Union: September 24 and 25 summit postponed for a week after a Covid-19 case

 – Barend Leyts (@BarendLeyts) September 22, 2020

-Charles Michel for his part tested negative on Monday and he began quarantine the same day, following the rules imposed by the Belgian health authorities, added the same source.
+Charles Michel for his part tested negative on Monday and began quarantine the same day, following the rules imposed by the Belgian health authorities.

-This European summit, which was to bring together the heads of state and government, was devoted to foreign policy, in particular to tensions with Turkey, to sanctions against the regime of Alexander Lukashenko, and to tensions with London on the Brexit.
+This European summit, which was to bring together the heads of state and government, was devoted to foreign policy, in particular to tensions with Turkey, to sanctions against the regime of Alexander Lukashenko in Belarus, and to tensions with London on Brexit.
 The meeting was also to take stock of the massive European recovery plan adopted by member states in July.

 Leave a Reply